MafiaHub/awesome-mafia/README.md

 - [MafiaHub](https://discord.gg/eBQ4QHX) - MafiaHub Community Discord server
 - [Greavesy's Toolbox](https://discord.gg/HFCksVXXWy) - Home of Toolkits and Community Discord server

+## Editors
+To start modding Mafia, you need an arsenal of various editors, but what's even more important...
+You **NEED** MafiaDataXTractor
+- [MafiaDataXTractor](https://github.com/user-attachments/files/16238944/MafiaDataXTractor.zip) - Extracts .dta files of Mafia to allow for modding and editing.
+For Mafia 1.0 use MafiaDataXTractor 1.0, for Mafia 1.1/1.2/1.3 use MafiaDataXTractor 1.1
+: To correctly extract the .dta files, place the MafiaDataXTractor to your Mafia game directory where Game.exe is located and run MafiaDataXTractor as Administrator!

 ### Map Editors